 Google Analytics is a popular tool that many organizations use to track their web visitors.
-You can track hyperlinks in your Thrive Marketing Professional messages with Google Analytics, helping you to better understand your audience.
+You can track hyperlinks in your Higher Logic account messages with Google Analytics, helping you to better understand your audience.

-See Google Analytics to learn more about setting up Google Analytics in Thrive Marketing Professional.
+See Google Analytics to learn more about setting up Google Analytics in your account.